Er1kKa-Tian/Er1kKa-Tian.github.io/docs/travel/europe/bosnia_and_herzegovina.md

 ### WEEKENDS ARE WEEKENDS!

-???+ info inline end "Our Airbnb at Sarajevo"
+???+ photo inline end "Our Airbnb at Sarajevo"

     **Seats for Two** ![room](/assets/bosnia/sarajevo_airbnb_1.jpg){ width="200" loading=lazy } Table perfect for the two of us.
     { .card }